You can get a COVID-19 vaccine if you are pregnant or think you might be, breastfeeding or trying for a baby or might get pregnant in the future.

 You can also download a helpful poster developed by obstetricians at The Royal Wolverhampton NHS Trust which offers some reassurance around the vaccines.

-Below is a collection of resources for women of childbearing age:
+Below is a collection of resources for women of childbearing age or those that are pregnant or breast feeding:

 - What do the experts in New Cross Hospital’s maternity department think?